yeehaa123/elab/CHAT/collections.md

 ### Deliverables:

-The major deliverable of this research will be the interdisciplenary coding fair, where students, researchers, developers, and business people can come together.
+The major deliverable of this research will be the interdisciplinary coding fair, where students, researchers, developers, and business people can come together.
 The fair will demonstrate results of the research, in the forms of models for new types of collaborative